WTI-BrainWorks/future-designs/README.md

-# Present Blueprints: An approximation of a Current Designs 932.
+# Future Designs: An approximation of a Current Designs 932.

 ![](media/overview_crop_resize.jpg)